The Bottleneck Fix Starting at $3,000, scaled to revenue · Two calls, one priority order, ten days

 The short version.

-Because the MDE engine compresses work that used to require a team of consultants and six weeks into a ten-day deliverable run by a single expert.
+The $3,000 floor is for $1M–$5M companies, where the diagnostic engine compresses work that used to require a team of consultants and six weeks into a ten-day deliverable run by a single expert.
 A comparable diagnostic from a name-brand consultancy runs $40K–$120K and takes six to eight weeks.
-This is the same diagnostic rigor, delivered in a tenth of the time, for a fraction of the cost — because the engine does the cross-referencing, not junior associates billing by the hour.
-The expert writes the answer.
-You get it fast.
-That's the product.
+Above the $5M revenue band, the engagement scales — more delivery time, deeper data review, executive team interviews where appropriate.
+Pricing is set on a 20-minute fit call before any commitment, calibrated to the operating reality of your business.
+The reason the floor is at $3,000 is the engine: the cross-referencing happens in software, not in junior associates billing by the hour.

 Where it's relevant, yes — and privately.
 Execution capacity is part of the system.
 If the person meant to implement the findings is running on insufficient sleep, stretched across too many initiatives, or making decisions from exhaustion, the most brilliantly sequenced report will sit in a folder.
 When we see that pattern, we say so on the delivery call, with you, with the same rigor applied to the rest of the diagnosis.
 Not therapy.
 Not life coaching.
 Operating diagnosis.